Rathodashu/Loksabha_Election_2024_Seats_Prediction_Miner_Project/README.md

 ## Loksabha_Election_2024_Seats_Prediction_Miner_Project.

-Associated with International Institute of Information Technology Bangalore
+### Objective:

-Objective: To analyze and extract data related to the Loksabha Election 2024 using Python.
+To analyze and extract data related to the Loksabha Election 2024 using Python.

 ### Key Features: